 Las Vegas, NV

-Stay: Not every dog gets to stay at the luxe Cosmopolitan of Las Vegas hotel on the Strip—canine guests need to weigh 25 pounds or less.
-If they meet that criterion, they’ll get a dog bowl, treats, and two pet pee pads (all for an extra $50 per night).
+Take your pooch on your Sin City vacation.
+Canine guests--up to two, of any size--will get a dog bowl, treats, and two pet pee pads (all for an extra $50 per night).
 They—and you—can also take advantage of the Cosmopolitan’s walking and sitting services.
-Rooms start at $195 per night; cosmopolitanlasvegas.com.

 Near Tucson, AZ

-Play: Give your dog a break from the heat.
-Head to the oak-shaded trails of Madera Canyon ($5 per vehicle;fs.fed.us/r3/coronado), 40 miles south of Tucson.
+Give your dog a break from the heat on Arizona dog-friendly vacations.
+Head to the oak-shaded trails of Madera Canyon, 40 miles south of Tucson.
 In the morning, dog in tow, stroll the 1.8-mile round-trip Bog Springs Trail; it’s wildflower-flush during late summer’s monsoon season.